dbdr/robber/README.md

 ### List of optimizations:

  - [x] Remove bound checks in array accesses (only implemented for lvalues for now).
-   This *will* crash your bot or make it behave strange if your indices are out of bounds.
+   This *will* crash your bot or make it behave strangely if your indices are out of bounds.
-   This is similar to what C and C++ do, and both faster and more dangerous than Rust even release mode (unless you use explicit unchecked access).
+   This is similar to what C and C++ do, and both faster and more dangerous than Rust even in release mode (unless you use explicit unchecked access).
  - [ ] Avoid the overflow checks in arithmetic operations.
 This might be impossible to do completely until [this issue](https://github.com/rust-lang/rust/issues/71768) is fixed in the Rust standard library (I'm working on it) and [CodinGame] upgrades their version of rustc.
+ - [ ] Strip out debug assertions and non-debug assertions.
  - [ ] TODO: identify more cases and implement them.

 These optimizations can't reasonably remove all sources of slowness from debug mode, in particular since they cannot affect the standard library, but they should help.